DhafinFawwaz/Unity-AnimationUI/README.md

 - Theres progress indicator individually in the left side of the sequences.
 - Toggling PlayOnStart to true is usefull for transition to a new scene.
 - Make sure the Singleton prefab exist in the resources folder.
 Don't move it outside.
-- There's still no proper way to disable all input so please modify the SetActiveAllInput if you also want to disable input other than mouse and touch.
+- There's still no proper way to disable all input so if you also want to disable input other than mouse and touch, please modify line 124 of AnimationUI.cs
 - readme to explain others category for custom button demos, etc.